egre55/egre55.github.io/_posts/2019-01-24-system-properties-uac-bypass.md

 ![path]({{ site.url }}/images/path.png){: .center-image }

-This folder is writeable by unpriviledged users, who may want to install Apps from the Microsoft Store.
+This folder is writeable by unpriviledged users, in order to install Apps from the Microsoft Store.

 A DLL to spawn calc.exe is crafted (tested with DllMain) and saved to the WindowsApps folder.
 "SystemPropertiesAdvanced.exe" is executed again (from a Medium Integrity Level command prompt), and calc.exe is spawned as a High Integrity Level process.